About Jenny

 I’m Jenny Steadman, a Shaker Heights parent, neighbor, communications professional and longtime believer in the power of community.

-My husband and I chose Shaker because we wanted our kids to grow up in a place where public schools are celebrated, differences are embraced and neighbors look out for one another.
+My husband and I chose Shaker because we want our kids to grow up in a place where public schools are celebrated, differences are embraced and neighbors look out for one another.
 Our two kids attend Shaker schools, and over the years I’ve watched how a classroom, and a community, can shape not just a student’s education, but who they become.

 Community Leadership & Experience